List of Gold Digger characters: Julia Diggers

 Gina's mother, and a master martial artist, but Julia was under a spell which made her unable to visit Earth, or interact with her family during most of Gina's childhood.
 Gina and Brianna eventually removed the curse, and since then she has re-earned her title of Armsmaster of Jade, as well as becoming a master of the Shun-Leep style of martial arts, starting her own school on Earth.

 Stryyp'Gia

 Brittany's husband, and the crown prince of the alien Kryn species, who arrived on Earth and founded El Dorado long ago.
 Due to a misunderstanding, El Dorado and Atlantis had been locked in a cold war for centuries.
 After an Atlantean sorcerer enslaved the inhabitants, Stryyp (also called Stripe, as his name sounds like stripe, and his pelt is striped) freed his people with the help of Gina and Brittany.
-He and Brittany have a daughter, Tiffany, and Stryyp himself works for Agency Zero, an undercover organization manned by former superheroes who now perform their good deeds discreetly and anonymously for better efficiency, and to make themselves into less of an open target.
+He and Brittany have a daughter, Tiffany, and Stryyp himself works for Agency Zero, an undercover organization composed of former superheroes who now perform their good deeds discreetly and anonymously for better efficiency, and to make themselves into less of an open target.